The Mighty Unix History

 UNIX is a family of operating systems that derive from the original AT&T UNIX, developed in the 1970s at the Bell Labs research center by Ken Thompson and Dennis Ritchie.

-Actually the UNIX trademark passed to the industry standards consortium The Open Group, which allows the use of the mark for certified operating systems compliant with the Single UNIX Specification.
+Currently, the UNIX trademark passed to the industry standards consortium The Open Group, which allows the use of the mark for certified operating systems compliant with the Single UNIX Specification.

 Portable Operating System Interface (POSIX)